GigMate/our_repository/DEPLOY_NOW.md

  Priority support
  Voice in product direction

-Questions?
-Reply to this email.
+QuestionsReply to this email.

 Welcome to GigMate!
 ```

 ---

-## ?
-Step 8: Set Up Feedback Collection
+## Step 8: Set Up Feedback Collection

 **Option 1: Simple Email**
 Create a new email: `beta@gigmate.us`